MIRECC / CoE

 Cómo hablar con su hijo sobre un intento de suicidio en su familia - Adolescentes

-When should you talk to your teenager child?
+When should you talk to your teenage child?

 - If your teenager was exposed to the crisis and traumatized, he will need some basic understanding of what happened.